google/keytransparency/docs/design.md

 o   o o   o o   o o   o
 ```

-Now I need to prove to you that a given key is part of a root hash.
-To do that,
+To prove that a specific key is part of the root hash, verifiers should be able
-I need you to be able to calculate the root hash yourself.
-I need to give you
+to calculated the same root hash.
+This can be achieved given the key (k)
-the key (k) you asked for and each neighboring node (n) up the tree so you can
+(located at a leaf node) and all neighboring nodes (n) up the tree all the way
-compute the path to the root (x) yourself like this:
+to the root.
+Verifiers can then calculate the path from (k) to the root
+(the nodes marked with (x) in the following tree).
+If the calculated root value
+matches the gossiped one, then (k) is part of the root hash.

 ```